Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Wynaut.md

 ---
 Ability1: Shadow Tag
 Ability2: ''
+Baby: 'Yes'
+BookImageName: HOME360.png
+BookShinyImageName: HOME360_s.png
 BoxSprite: SRD-BoxSprite-wynaut.png
+DexCategory: Bright Pokemon
+DexDescription: Its face always appears to be happy, but Wynaut can be deceitful.
+  You can only discern its true emotions through its tail.
+They live together in caves and bump into each other to gain strength.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Telepathy
 HomeSprite: SRD-HomeSprite-wynaut.png
 Learnset: '[[SRD-Wynaut-Learnset]]'
 Legendary: 'No'
 Name: Wynaut
 Number: 360
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: wynaut.png
 Type1: Psychic
 Type2: ''
+Weight:
+  Hectograms: 140
+  Kilograms: 14.0
+  Pounds: 30.9
 ---

 #PokeroleSRD/Pokedex